xchjason/CovidPopulationModel/README.md

 To be done.

 # 3	Running the model

+## 3.1 Overview

-Running the Tufts COVID model involves:
+Running the Tufts COVID model involves 3 steps:

-- Selecting a **training region** - Parameters that depend on this selection include distributions for:
+- Selecting a **training region**
+- Selecting a **target region** and **projection period**
+- Optionally adjusting any of these parameters

+### 3.1.1 Selecting a training region

+The training region represents the geographical source of the data that the model uses to "train" (calibrate) these parameters:
 - Duration with mild symptoms (vaxinated or unvaxinated),
 - Duration hospitalized in the general ward (vaxinated or unvaxinated, declining or recovering)
 - Duration in the ICU (vaxinated or unvaxinated, declining or recovering)
 - Proportion infected who develop mild symptoms
 - Proportion with mild symptoms who become hospitalized in the general ward
 - Proportion in the general ward who transfer to the ICU
 - Proprtion in the ICU who die

-- Selecting a **target region** and **projection period**.
-These selections influence two sets of parameters:
+### 3.1.2 Selecting a target region and projection period

+The target region and projection period represent the geographic region and time period for which the model will generate projected COVID outcomes.
+Selection of the target region and projection period influence two sets of parameters:
   - The assumed rate at which COVID infection spreads each day (expressed as RT, the COVID reproductive constant).
 Values in excess of 1.0 indicate that the number of infections increases by a factor of RT each day, whereas values below 1.0 indicate exponential decay in the number of cases.
 Values for RT come from COVIDESTIM for the target region and projection period.
   - General ward and ICU transfer ratios.
 If the training region and target region differ, the number of COVID patients in the hospital general ward and ICU may likewise differ even after accounting for differences in the rate of disease spread (RT).
 These differences can reflect
     - Differences in overall population size (e.g., the population of Massachusetts is about 10 times larger than the population of Vermont) or
     - Differences in the proportion of individuals who become hospitalized or require ICU care (e.g., the proportion of individuals infected with COVID patients requiring hospital care in Florida may exceed the corresponding proportion in Oklahoma because Florida's population is older.

-- Optionally adjusting any of these parameters.
+### 3.1.3 Adjusting parameters (optional)

 Procedures for running the model depend on (1) whether the training region and target region differ, and (2) whether you wish to modify any of the parameters the model identifies.
 There are three model modes:
 - Mode 1 (Section 3.1 - below): Training region and target region **are the same**, with no user revision of the assumptions.